An appropriate statistical approach for nonequilibrium particle production: Results

-The degree of (non)extensivity is to be determined by the equivalence classes $(c,d)$, whose energy--dependence was best parameterized by Eqs. (\ref{eq:c}) and (\ref{eq:d}), respectively, and depicted in Fig. \ref{fig:1b}.
-We notice that the resulting equivalence classes are positive and close to unity.
-This means that: \begin{enumerate} \item the underlying statistics isn't extensive BG, especially at AGS and SPS energies, but certainly not Tsallis--type nonextesnive statistics, \item at AGS, SPS and RHIC energies, the statistical systems holds first \footnote{The Shannon entrpy $S_n(p)=\tau \cdot \sum_{k=1}^{n} p_k \log_2 p_{k}$, where $\tau<0$, is continuous in $\Delta_n$. i.e., the entropy continuously depends on $p$.}, second \footnote{For the uniform distribution $U_n=(1/n,\cdots,1/n)\in \Delta_n$, the Shannon entropy is maximum, i.e., $S_n(p)\leq S_n(U_n)$ for any $p\in \Delta_n$ \cite{Tawfik:2017bsy}.} and third \footnote{The Shannon entropy is expandable; $S_{n+1}(p_1,p_2,\cdots,p_n,0)=S_n(p_1,p_2,\cdots,p_n)$ for all $(p_1,p_2,\cdots,p_n)\in \Delta_n$, i.e., the requirement that adding a zero--probability state to a system does not change the entropy.} Shannon--Khinchin axioms but violates the fourth Shannon--Khinchin axiom, \item at LHC energies, both second and fourth Shannon--Khinchin axioms are violated, and d) the corresponding entropy is Lambert--$W_0$ exponential; exponentially generating function $W_0(x)=\sum_{n=1}^{\infty} (-n)^{n-1} x^n/ n!$. \end{enumerate}
+The level of (non)extensivity can be ascertained through the equivalence classes $(c,d)$, which were most accurately described by the energy-dependent Eqs. (\ref{eq:c}) and (\ref{eq:d}), and illustrated in Fig. \ref{fig:1b}.
+It is observed that the resulting equivalence classes are predominantly positive and near to unity.
+This indicates that: \begin{enumerate} \item the underlying statistical framework is limited in scope at BG, particularly at AGS and SPS energy levels, and does not exhibit Tsallis-type nonextensive statistics, \item at AGS, SPS and RHIC energies, the statistical systems holds first \footnote{The Shannon entropy function $S_n(p)=\tau \cdot \sum_{k=1}^{n} p_k \log_2 p_{k}$, with $\tau<0$, exhibits continuity within $\Delta_n$, indicating that the entropy is a continuous function of $p$.}, second \footnote{The Shannon entropy is maximized for the uniform distribution $U_n=(1/n,\cdots,1/n)\in \Delta_n$, indicating that $S_n(p)\leq S_n(U_n)$ for every $p\in \Delta_n$ \cite{Tawfik:2017bsy}.} and third \footnote{The Shannon entropy is expandable; $S_{n+1}(p_1,p_2,\cdots,p_n,0)=S_n(p_1,p_2,\cdots,p_n)$ for any $(p_1,p_2,\cdots,p_n)\in \Delta_n$.
+This means that incorporating a state with zero probability into a system will not alter the entropy.} Shannon-Khinchin axioms but violates the fourth Shannon-Khinchin axiom, \item at LHC energies, both second and fourth Shannon-Khinchin axioms are violated, and d) the corresponding entropy is Lambert-$W_0$ exponential; exponentially generating function $W_0(x)=\sum_{n=1}^{\infty} (-n)^{n-1} x^n/ n!$. \end{enumerate}

-Even the slight difference from unity depicted in Fig. \ref{fig:1b}, the resulting $(c,d)$ play an essential role by deriving the entire statistical system from extensivity, additivity, and equilibrium.
-Boltzmann statistics is sharply located at $(c,d)=(1,1)$.
-Any deviation from $(c,d)=(1,1)$ apparently replaces Boltzmann distribution, entropy, exponential, and logarithm functions by their counterparts characterizing generic (non)extensive statistics, Appendix \ref{sec:expf}.
-The extended exponential and Lambert--$W_o$ exponentially generating distribution function, are substantially different from the ordinary exponential and distribution functions.
+Even a small deviation from unity as shown in Figure \ref{fig:1b}, the values of $(c,d)$ play a crucial role in deriving the entire statistical system based on extensivity, additivity, and equilibrium.
+The Boltzmann statistics is specifically associated with $(c,d)=(1,1)$.
+Any departure from $(c,d)=(1,1)$ leads to the replacement of Boltzmann distribution, entropy, exponential, and logarithm functions with their counterparts that characterize generic (non)extensive statistics, as detailed in Appendix \ref{sec:expf}.
+The extended exponential and Lambert-$W_o$ exponentially generating distribution function exhibit significant distinctions from the standard exponential and distribution functions.